 Feedback from respondents to the fact-finding exercise indicates that the fee model for ESG ratings and data products is largely, although not exclusively, based on a "subscriber pays" basis.
 While there are some examples of the "issuer pays" model from certain providers, these are mostly focused on ESG ratings.
-Where figures in terms of ratio of revenues from "subscriber pays" versus "issuer pays" were provided, these put the split at between 85% and 100% of revenues being derived from "subscriber pays".
+Where figures in terms of ratio of revenues from "subscriber pays" versus "issuer pays" were provided, these put the split at between 85% and 100% of revenues being derived from "subscriber pays."

 This mix has been described as being relatively stable over a number of years and no respondents to the fact-finding questionnaire noted a shift in recent years.
-Nevertheless, a shift towards greater use of an "issuer pays" model could occur in the ESG ratings and data products space, as a result of many potential factors, such as upcoming regulation and evolving market practices.
-For example, if the incentive or financial benefit for an issuer to be the subject of an ESG rating or data product were to increase, this would increase the financial benefit or incentive for an issuer to pay for the ESG rating or data product.
+Nevertheless, a shift towards greater use of an "issuer pays" model could occur in the ESG ratings, as a result of many potential factors, such as upcoming regulation and evolving market practices.
+For example, if the incentive or financial benefit for an issuer to be the subject of an ESG ratings or data product were to increase, this would increase the financial benefit or incentive for an issuer to pay for the ESG ratings or data product.

 Depending on the remuneration model put in place, the potential risks of conflicts of interest will differ.
-While the "subscriber pays" model may not raise the same concerns as those which have been observed with the issuer pays model, there are a number of other issues related to this being the dominant business model.
-First, if ESG ratings and data products are provided on a "subscriber pays" basis, smaller investors may be at a disadvantage, as their ability to subscribe to multiple product packages will likely be constrained by cost.
+If ESG ratings and data products are provided on a "subscriber pays" basis, smaller investors may be at a disadvantage, as their ability to subscribe to multiple product packages will likely be constrained by cost.
 Even if an investor were to have the ability to subscribe to a single product package, without the ability to understand the underlying data inputs and methodological approach, the investor may not be able to make an informed choice between product offerings.